What is a Seniors Card?

-To be eligible you must live in Western Australia for at least six months in every year, have lived in the state for at least five years, and be a permanent resident aged 60 years or more who does not work more than 25 hours in a week.
+To be eligible you must reside in Western Australia and be a permanent resident aged 63 years or more who does not work more than 25 hours in a week.

 The Western Australia Seniors Card is regarded as being one of the most generous Senior Cards in Australia.
 More than 500 businesses throughout the state contribute to the success of the WA Seniors Card, and it includes many generous government concessions.
 You can apply online using a WA Seniors Card Application form.
 You can also obtain one from the WA Senior Card Centre, the major banking establishments, and local council offices of parliamentary electoral offices.
 The completed form is to be sent to WA Seniors Card Centre, level 2, 140 William Street, Perth WA 6000.

 What’s the best thing about your Seniors Card?
 Which is the most useful discount for you?